humburg/pirates/CONTRIBUTING.md

 Welcome, and thanks for your intrest in contributing to the project.
 Below are a few guidelines to help you contribute in a productive way.
 These are guidelines, not strict rules.
 If in doubt, use common sense and feel free to suggests changes to these guidelines via a pull request.

 ## Reporting bugs
+Something not working right?
+Log it on the issue tracker.
+We'll have a much better chance of fixing it if you can provide a reproducible example and as much detail about the problem as possible.

 ## Addressing open issues
 The issue tracker contains a collection of issues that are waiting for someone to handle them.
 A number of